egonw/tmp/paper.md

 We thank the organizers of the ELIXIR BioHackathon 2021 and ELIXIR BioHackathon 2022 events and the early adopters at the ELIXIR BioHackathon 2022 who added CiTO annotations to their preprints.
-We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv.
+We also thank Database Center for Life Science (DBCLS) for sponsoring the OSF.io hosting of BioHackrXiv.

 # References